pastewka/SpectralMethods/_project/tutorial02.md

 Of course, feel free to evaluate other functions as well.

-### Task: Plot the function and its Fourier interpolation
+### Task 1: Plot the function and its Fourier interpolation

 In order to say something about interpolation, we need to turn the function into a discrete description.
 Discretize the function above into $N$ grid points (a parameter that you can play with) and then plot the discrete variant in combination with its Fourier interpolated variant, i.e. the discrete Fourier series of that function evaluated at a much finer grid.